Seneca-ICTOER/SPO600/docs/D-ExtraResources/compiler-optimizations.md

 In a normal cache-load and prefetch pattern, the code for the conditional action is loaded into cache and the early stages of the processor's pipeline system and may even be speculatively executed while the condition is evaluated.
 If the condition is almost always false, its would be more efficient to load the _following code_ instead of the _action code_, so the compiler will rearrange the code blocks to place the _action_ code into another area of memory.

 In order to do this, the compiler needs to know that the condition is almost always false.
-The programmer can state this using Compiler Intrinsics (ADD LINK) such as the GCC [\_\_builtin_expect function](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html#index-fprofile-arcs-3857), or the compiler can discover this by code analysis or [PGO](./profile-guided-optimization.md).
+The programmer can state this using [Compiler Intrinsics](/E-ComputerArchitecture/compiler-intrinsics.md) such as the GCC [\_\_builtin_expect function](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html#index-fprofile-arcs-3857), or the compiler can discover this by code analysis or [PGO](./profile-guided-optimization.md).

 #### Instruction Selection